errisnil/architect/README.md

 There are two bits of configuration to keep in mind:

-## Binary Config
+## The Executable's Config

+### --config
-1. --config -> path to a .toml config file detailing connection to the database migrations should be run in.
+path to a .toml config file detailing connection to the database migrations will be run on.

+### --migdir
-2. --migdir -> path to the directory where the migrations files reside.
-Please note that this is a parent directory - basis the `app` option provided in the config file a sub directory will be created which will contain all the generated migration files.
+path to the directory where the migration files reside.
+Please note that this is a parent directory.
+Basis the `app` option provided in the config file a sub directory is created which will contain all generated migration files.
+Defaults to `./migrations`

+### --new
+a new version of migration files are generated.
+One for up [timestamp]_up.sql and one for down [timestamp]_down.sql

+### --upn <N>
+Migrate up `N` times or till the end of the remaining migration versions whichever happens eralier.

+### --up
+Migrate up all remaining versions.

+### --downn <N>
+Migrate down `N` times or till the beginnning of migration versions whichever happens earlier.

+### --down
+Migrate down till the beginning of migrations.
+Be very sure this is what you want to run.

+### --wizard
+A wizard takes over and guides you through the migration experience.

+### --help
+Prints help info

+### --version
+Prints version info

+There are a few other options to be able to run
 ## Database Config
+This is provided by a `.toml` file using the `--config` option of the executable.
 ### app: String
 The name of the app for which this migration is being run.
 The

 ### dbname: String
 The name of the database to connect to

 ### host: String
 The sql server host

 ### port: Number
 The sql server port.
 Default: 5432

 ### user: String
 The user name to authenticate with

 ### password: String
 The password to authenticate with

 ### ssl: Boolean
 Whether the connection should use tls

 ### sslrootcert: String
 Path of the root certificate to be used in case `ssl` is true.
 When not provided the env variable `PGSSLROOTCERT`, if set, is used.
 If the env variable is not set either it falls back to `~/.postgresql/root.crt`.

 ### connect_timeout_seconds: Number
 Maximum time to wait when establishing connection with databse server.
-Default: 0 which would make it wait indefinitely.
+Default of 0 will make it wait indefinitely.

 # Build